-First of all don’t compare all men with your EX or any other person because, just as you yourself are unique, God didn’t make a second version of that person.
+First of all, don’t compare all men with your EX or any other person because, as unique as you are, God didn’t make a second version of that person either.
 We are all individually made in His own image!
-As Genesis 1:27 reads: “So God created man in His own image; in the image of God He created Him; male and female He created them.”
+As Genesis 1:27 (NIV) reads: “So God created man in His own image; in the image of God He created Him; male and female He created them.”
 The only thing that men have in common with each other is their gender.
 That means that every man’s inner-beauty is different from that of others.
-You ex might have broken your heart in a million pieces, but that doesn’t mean that you should build an impenetrable wall around you.
+Your ex might have broken your heart in a million pieces, but that doesn’t mean that you should build an impenetrable wall around you.
 Because if you do, you might make yourself unavailable to the man God has for you.

 Let’s go back to Genesis 2 verse 22 and read how God created Eve out of the rib of Adam.
 This Bible verse supports the point I want to make: the reason you’re not with your ex anymore could be that you are not made out of his rib, which means that God didn’t make you to be that man’s wife.
 Chances are God made this very clear to you, but you ignored His voice and chose not to listen.
 The only way out of such a situation is by a (painful) breakup.
 When you go through a breakup, you begin to remember all the things he did wrong and all the things you have done for him.
 And there it is, you’ll say: I’m not doing this again, all men are the same.

 My sister, you’re wrong!
 All men are not the same.
 Just because someone didn’t appreciate you, didn’t love you enough and didn’t respect you, doesn’t mean that the one God created especially for you will do the same!
 Don’t block your own blessing by generalising all men.
 Instead of saying “all men are the same”, pray first ask God to heal your broken heart.
 Ask God to teach you how to forgive.
 Ask God to teach you how to trust again.
 Ask God to teach you how to love again.
 After successfully going through this process, you will see a change in the way you think about men and the way you speak about them.